dasaderi/python_neurobootcamp/syllabus.md

 	+ Automate simple computational tasks
 	+ Be able to visualize data

+### Calendar

 ### Grading

-Grading will be Pass/Fail based on the following:
+Grading will be Pass/No Pass based on the following:

 1) class participation in discussions (50%) and
 2) a short final project consisting of an analysis using a python notebook will be required (50%).